GCSE English Explained: Everything You Need To Know

 AQA

-Literature: closed-book exams covering Shakespeare, a 19th-century novel, a modern text, and poetry falling under categories such as "power and conflict" or "love and relationships".
+Literature: This course is assessed through closed-book examinations covering Shakespeare, a 19th-century novel, a modern prose or drama text, and a poetry anthology alongside unseen poetry.
+Anthology clusters include themes such as power and conflict and love and relationships.

 Edexcel (Pearson)